KC Farm School’s 2025-2028 Strategic Plan

 We are inclusive and collaborative.

 Community is at the heart of everything we do.
-We build belonging through shared experiences, volunteerism, and partnerships that make healthy food and land access possible for all.
+We build belonging through shared experiences, volunteerism, and partnerships that make joy, healthy food and land access possible for all.

 Current Initiatives: Community Roundtables and Annual Surveys.
 Committees, Volunteers, and Agritourism.
 Community Events, Land and Resource Sharing.
 Let’s Grow Wyandotte!, Farmers Market, and Plant Sales.
 KC F.A.R.M.E.R.S and WyCo Farmers Market Coalitions.